THE CANDY SNATCHERS PRESS

 Snotty two minute rubbish like the rip-snortin’ “She’s Getting’ Loose,” the finger-pointing “Fed Up With You,” and the self-indicting “Sauced Again,” and, “Why I Drink” slag conservative soft-offs (as opposed to hard-ons – something dead-man-walking Bob Dole, phlegm-a-nazi Rush Limbaugh, and wife dumper Newt Gingrich may have trouble achieving) with one gigantic FUCK YOU.
 If these disdainful sons of bitches come to your neighborhood and you miss ‘em you’re either a coward, a pacifist, or someone who listens to your parents useless drivel too often.

-CHATTERBOX ISSE #2 SPRING 1995 CANDY SNATCHERS/GIMCRACK – SPLIT 7” EP
+CHATTERBOX ISSUE #2 SPRING 1995 CANDY SNATCHERS/GIMCRACK – SPLIT 7” EP

 Three new songs from Virginia Beach, VA’s The Candy Snatchers.
 “Lil’ Lolita,” “Deadbeat” and “Loner” prickle with energy, rock with Raw Power, and vocalist Larry “Mud” May really sings it from the gut.
 Like we said last issue – next time they play around your town, go experience them live, but in the meantime – buy any of their singles, crank the stereo, and you’re almost there!
 Florida’s Gimcrack offer up two songs, first is a punk rock ode to “Diane,” and the next is a punchy tune about the apathy of “Excuses.”
 This is the first time we’d heard them, and it’s a good effort.